sepine/sepine.github.io/_pages/about.md

 - The 19th EAI International Conference on Security and Privacy in Communication Networks (SecureComm)
 - IEEE Transactions on Knowledge and Data Engineering (TKDE)
 - IEEE Transactions on Multimedia (TMM)
-- IEEE Transactions on Reliability (TR)
+- IEEE Transactions on Reliability (TRel)
 - Software: Practice and Experience (SPE)

 <!-- # 💬 Invited Talks